Boston Urban Idiotorama Race Details

 Teams find their fastest route between Lansdowne Pub and each of the required check points bars (to be revealed closer to the race date) and back to Lansdowne Pub.
 The average team will race around 3.5 mile (just over 5K) for the day but the race route is up to you so your mileage may vary.
 When your team arrive at each check point you clock in for your mandatory 20 minute rest and get your doggies some much needed refreshments.
 While resting you can attempt our fun games for bragging rights and invaluable (literally) medals.
 If you have friends who want to spectate have them meet you at the check points with food for the Boston Medical Center food pantry.
 While waiting plan your next race leg and once your 20 minute stay is up check out and you’re off to the next check point!

 Challenges at each check point:

 While resting for the mandatory 20 minutes at each check point grab a drink, plan out your next race leg and participate in the check point challenge.
 Challenges are optional but completing them successfully gets you an invaluable medal (no seriously, they’re cheap) and bragging rights.
 Show us your flare at pole dancing and you could take home a trophy.
-Challenges from 2012 included (subject to change for 2013) -
+Challenges from previous years included (subject to change for 2014) -